terrabakky/documentation-api/Checks.md

 ##### Parameters
 - `accountId`: The ID of the account
-- `size`: Indicates the number of results that should be returned.
-Maximum value is 1000 and defaults is 100 if not specified
+- `page[size]`: Indicates the number of results that should be returned.
+Maximum value is 1000 and defaults to 100 if not specified
-- `from`: Indicates the number of initial results that should be skipped, defaults to 0
+- `page[number]`: Indicates the page number, defaults to 0
 - `filter`: Optional parameter including services, regions, categories, statuses, ruleIds, riskLevel, suppressed, and tags.